Robert Winchelsey: Exile and return

 Winchelsey and the barons joined in demanding reforms from the king at the parliament of Lincoln in 1301, but Winchelsey's support of Boniface VIII's claim to be the protector of Scotland broke the alliance.
 One of the reasons which led the archbishop to ally with the barons was his hostility to Edward's adviser, Walter Langton, Bishop of Lichfield.
 The king took no action against Winchelsey until the Gascon and former royal clerk Bertrand de Got was named Pope Clement V in 1305.
 Edward then sent two envoys – Langton and Henry Lacy – to the pope, to press his claim that Winchelsey was plotting against him.
 Clement suspended the archbishop on 12 February 1306.
 Winchelsey left England and went to the papal court at Bordeaux, where he stayed until Edward's death in July 1307.
 Only Antony Bek, Bishop of Durham supported the archbishop.

 After the death of Edward I, the new king, Edward II, asked that Winchelsey be restored, which the pope agreed to on 22 January 1308.
 Soon after his return to England in early 1308 the archbishop joined the king's enemies.
-The archbishop, along with the Earl of Warwick, were the only people to object to the return of the new king's favourite Piers Gaveston to England in 1309.
+The archbishop, along with Guy de Beauchamp the Earl of Warwick, were the only people to object to the return of the new king's favourite Piers Gaveston to England in 1309.
 Winchelsey aided the barons in their prosecution of Edward II by sentencing their enemies to excommunication.
 He was appointed an Ordainer in 1310, and died at Otford on 11 May 1313.